 - Combined high school and college courses enrollment will not exceed 19 credit hours per long term or 9 credit hours in the summer.
 Each high school course (1/2 unit) listed on the semester high school schedule will be counted as a 3 hours of load.
-Non-academic units are excluded from course load (i.e. athletics, office aid, etc.). - Students may not enroll in zero-level courses designed to remove deficiencies. - Physical education courses are not eligible for concurrent enrollment. - Re-enrollment is contingent upon the student achieving a 2.0 GPA at TCC.
+Non-academic units are excluded from course load (i.e. athletics, office aid, etc.). - Students may not enroll in zero-level courses designed to remove deficiencies. - Physical education courses are not eligible for concurrent enrollment. - Re-enrollment is contingent upon the student maintaining a 2.0 GPA or higher in all college work.

-All other students not qualified by grade level may be considered for enrollment under the Opportunity Admissions category.
-A detailed explanation of the Oklahoma State Regents' policy on concurrent enrollment is available from any TCC Admission/Enrollment Services Office.

-Note: Questions regarding admissions or enrollment should be directed to the Enrollment Services Office on the campus the student plans to attend.
+All other students not qualified by grade level may be considered for admission under the Opportunity Admissions category.
+A detailed explanation of the Oklahoma State Regents' policy on concurrent enrollment is available from any TCC Admission/Answer Center/Enrollment Services Office.
+Note:Questions regarding admissions or enrollment should be directed to the Answer Center/Enrollment Services Office on the campus the student plans to attend.
 Admission to the College does not guarantee eligibility for course placement.

-Opportunity Admissions Category
+Opportunity Admissions